 Is It Okay to Keep Baby on a Slow Flow Nipple?

 Yes!!!
 Slow flow nipples are ideal.
 A slow nipple ensures that baby is actively sucking to feed and not just passively swallowing what is dripping from the bottle.
 To have a rough idea of a bottle nipple’s flow rate, hold the bottle upside down to see how fast it drips.
-Almost every nipple will drip easily with gravity’s assistance.
+Almost every nipple will drip with gravity’s assistance.

 Babies were designed to have to work to feed.
 If you have ever breastfed a baby, you probably know this.
 Breastfeeding is work for a baby and babies were designed to work for their food!
 If we make it too easy for them, their oral structures won’t learn to function and strengthen the way they were designed to.
 This can lead to future issues with feeding and other oral motor skills down the road.